 Contact us at firstname.lastname@example.org

-The Office for Master's Education is the home of academic and professional training within the Biological Sciences Division.
-We currently offer a Master of Science in Public Health Sciences for Clinical Professionals (MSCP) degree.
+The Office of Master's Education is the home of academic and professional training within the Biological Sciences Division.
+We currently offer Master of Public Health (MPH), Master of Science in Public Health Sciences for Clinical Professionals (MSCP), and Master of Science in Precision Health degrees.
 Additional new and innovative programs in the health and biological sciences are currently under development with faculty across the Division.
 Please contact us for more information.

 The Master of Science in Public Health Sciences for Clinical Professionals offers students a course of study in the theory, methods, and concepts of biostatistics, epidemiology, and health services research needed to design and carry out clinical and epidemiologic research programs.
 It is designed for the professional enhancement of individuals who already have doctoral-level expertise in Medicine and related clinical disciplines.
 The program can be completed in one year of full-time study, or it can be undertaken in conjunction with a clinical fellowship or training program, in which case the course work may be distributed over a longer period.

 Students in the program acquire skills with basic statistical methods, followed by additional training in the fundamental theory and methods of epidemiology, biostatistics, and health services research.
 Students then have the opportunity to focus on gaining expertise in one of these disciplines by selecting relevant electives and research projects.